daattali/beautiful-jekyll/_posts/2019-07-07-project-courses.md

 --------
 [Tiffany Timbers](https://www.tiffanytimbers.com/) is Option Co-Director of the MDS Vancouver program and an Instructor in the UBC Department of Statistics.

+[Mike Gelbart](https://www.mikegelbart.com/) is Option Co-Director of the MDS Vancouver program and an Instructor in the UBC Department of Computer Science.